uranusjr/molt/design/lock-file.md

 * *hashes* is a mapping of hashes used to check the integrity of downloaded packages.

-Implementers can store their tool-specific data in top-level fields prefixed with an underscore (`_`).
-To avoid conflicts, each tool should only use one top-level field named after the tool.
-For example, Molt stores its data in a top-level field named `_molt`.
+Implementers can store their tool-specific data in fields prefixed with an underscore (`_`).
+To avoid conflicts, each tool should only use one field name.
+For example, Molt stores its data in a fields named `_molt`.

 #### `sources`